 Just as the Angel Gabriel appeared to Mother Mary to announce the coming of a saviour, each year these tiny birds, little angels the size of a child’s palm, announce the arrival of spring.
 I smiled and continued my walk, grateful for the connection between a feast day of the church, and an ancient marker of the wheel of the year.

-Yoga came to the West in the 19th century, but since the 1990s has taken the Western world by storm.
+As a bit of background, Yoga came to the West in the 19th century, but since the 1990s has taken the Western world by storm.
 A 2016 survey suggests that over 36 million Americans practice some form of yoga, and the United Nations has even declared an International Day of Yoga.
 There is a growing yoga industry in North America, especially the Pacific Northwest, and practicing yoga classes are promoted as promising immediate physical and emotional benefits to practitioners.
 Characteristically, we even have North American-adapted versions of yoga that serve specific demographics: Acro, Power, Flow, Hot, Bikram, Yin, Restorative, Gentle, etc. each with a different emphasis, benefit or purpose.
-As journalist Hanna Rosin points out in her Atlantic article, ‘Striking a Pose’,“Where older religions promised heaven, the church of yoga promises quicker, more practical, earthly gratification, in the form of better heart rates and well-toned arms.”
+As journalist Hanna Rosin points out in her Atlantic article, ‘Striking a Pose’, “Where older religions promised heaven, the church of yoga promises quicker, more practical, earthly gratification, in the form of better heart rates and well-toned arms.”

-In Roots of Yoga James Mallinson and Mark Singleton describe the deep historical and ecumenical roots of yoga as a spiritual path.
+In Roots of Yoga James Mallinson and Mark Singleton (2017) describe the deep historical and ecumenical roots of yoga as a spiritual path.
 Yoga has a diverse cast of practitioners from the beginning.
 It can be broadly defined as a psycho-physical technique that was designed to facilitate the achievement of overall well being and in the case of most serious yogis throughout history, spiritual enlightenment.
 The Vedas, the oldest religious texts in Hinduism, and arguably the world, make mention of visionary meditation, posture, mantra repetition, and breathe control as part of their central practice of venerating and petitioning various Deities.

-Key passages from the Upanishads and the Mahabharata, also Hindu scriptures, mention yoga, but there are also sources going back to ancient Tantric, Buddhist and even Jain traditions.
+Key passages from the Upanishads and the Mahabharata, also Hindu scriptures, mention yoga, but there are also sources going back to ancient Tantric, Buddhist and Jain traditions.
 This is because in around 500 BCE, Buddhists, Jains, and Ajivikas, began to split off from the Brahmanic sects to form their own ascetical cohorts and lineages motivated by finding an end to suffering and the cycle of birth and death (Samsara).
 The goal was liberation (moksha, nirvana), which included the annihilation of the individual ego, not its enhancement, into the Divine Source.

 According to Mallinson and Singleton, yoga was initially practiced through meditation techniques.
 The earliest definition of Yoga comes from the Katha Upanishad, wherein the senses are held still, like a chariot driver controlling his horses.
 However, these Yogins also developed a suit of austerities to win favors from the gods, or to intensify their meditation practice and bring the body into alignment with the soul.
-Patanjali’s Yogasutras (2CE) is the most prominent text in the history of contemporary Yoga, wherein the author lays out metaphysical and practice concerns with yoga as a path to enlightenment.
-However, two centuries before this text, the Yogacara school of Buddhism was also teaching a form of Yoga as well, suggesting that yoga does not have a single lineage or origin, though it did emerge from the Indian constellation of spiritual and religious practices that have today solidified into various religious traditions.
+Patanjali’s Yogasutras (2CE) is the most prominent text in the history of contemporary Yoga, wherein the author lays out metaphysical and practical concerns with yoga as a path to enlightenment.
+However, two centuries before this text, the Yogacara school of Buddhism was also teaching a form of Yoga as well, suggesting that yoga does not have a single founder or institutional origin, though it did emerge from the Indian constellation of spiritual and religious practices that have today solidified into various religious traditions.

-Yoga, like Mindfulness TM has been coopted into the capitalist project of desire and identity fulfillment rather than as extensions of the paths that lead to liberation and transformation.
-I am not against conversion, or against white yogi’s who are embedded within an identifiable lineage.
-But hip yoga fitness hubs that cater to Western standards of beauty, body type and a vaguely spiritual identity, do violence to the traditions they have stolen from.
-Yoga is not a marketing slogan, a clever T-shirt punch line, or a décor.
-It seems that yoga and mindfulness are increasingly being employed to satiate proximate desires for relaxation, productivity, bodily health and fitness, rather than as tools in the human quest for ultimate desire and fulfillment through union with God.
+Yoga, like MindfulnessTM has been co-opted into the capitalist project of desire and identity fulfillment rather than as extensions of the paths that lead to liberation and transformation.
+I am not against conversion, or against North American yogi’s who have found an identifiable lineage.
+But hip yoga fitness hubs that cater to Western standards of beauty, body type and a vaguely spiritual identity, do violence to the traditions they have borrowed from.
+Yoga is not a marketing slogan, a clever T-shirt punch line, or décor.
+It seems that yoga and mindfulness are increasingly been employed to satiate proximate desires for relaxation, productivity, bodily health and fitness, rather than as tools in the human quest for ultimate desire and fulfillment through union with the Divine, if the Divine is invoked at all.
 As Hanna Rosin writes, “yoga is no longer a spiritual antidote to the upscale Western lifestyle; it’s just the latest manifestation.”

 “I find more comfort in the silence of my yoga practice than I do when I am in church.
 I feel a deeper connection while practicing yoga because it is about surrendering and finding peace… Prayer is often about asking for something or thanking God.
 Yoga is more about clearing the mind… and surrendering it all.”